 You will be informed whether your waiver application is approved.
 If your application is not approved, you must stay enrolled in SHP, and will be responsible for paying the premium.
 (See "Appealing your waiver denial" below if you believe your application was denied erroneously.)

 Premium refund if you waive after you're billed

-Fall students are billed for the SHP premium in mid-July.
+Fall students are billed for the fall-semester SHP premium in mid-July.
 Students starting in January are billed for the spring-semester SHP premium in mid-December.
 If you waive SHP after you are billed, the premium will be refunded to your Bursar account.

 NOTE: If you use any of your SHP benefits before your waiver application is approved, we will not be able to give you a premium refund for the months your plan was in use.

 If your waiver or appeal application is still being processed or is listed as "pending," you are technically still enrolled in SHP.
 Be sure to review the most recent information you've received about your waiver status, and take any action requested.
 If your waiver is approved, the premium will be refunded to your Bursar account within 5-7 business days.